top of page

 We launched our first archaeological field school in collaboration with Cabrillo College, training Tribal citizens and future archaeologists in cultural resource management.
 But this is just the beginning.

-Our vision for 2025/2026 includes growing these programs to reach more tribal citizens, students, educators, and community members.
-We’re working to create demonstration native gardens, a plant nursery, and educational spaces to bring our history and traditions to life for local K-16 students and the broader public.
-These initiatives are essential for ensuring our stories and heritage are passed down to future generations.
+Our vision for 2026 includes growing these programs to reach more tribal citizens, students, educators, and community members.
+We’re working to create a demonstration native garden, a plant nursery, and educational spaces to bring our history and traditions to life for local K-8 students and the broader public.

 Building Resilience and Restoration